Agricultural cooperative: India

 Dairy farming based on the Anand Pattern, with a single marketing cooperative, is India's largest self-sustaining industry and its largest rural employment provider.
 Successful implementation of the Anand model has made India the world's largest milk producer.
 Here small, marginal farmers with a couple or so heads of milch cattle queue up twice daily to pour milk from their small containers into the village union collection points.
 The milk after processing at the district unions is then marketed by the state cooperative federation nationally under the Amul brand name, India's largest food brand.
 With the Anand pattern three-fourths of the price paid by the mainly urban consumers goes into the hands of millions of small dairy farmers, who are the owners of the brand and the cooperative.
 The cooperative hires professionals for their expertise and skills and uses hi-tech research labs and modern processing plants & transport cold-chains, to ensure quality of their produce and value-add to the milk.

 Production of sugar from sugarcane mostly takes place at cooperative sugar cane mills owned by local farmers.
 The shareholders include all farmers, small and large, supplying sugarcane to the mill.
 Over the last sixty years, the local sugar mills have played a crucial part in encouraging rural political participation and as a stepping stone for aspiring politicians.
 This is particularly true in the state of Maharashtra where a large number of politicians belonging to the Congress party or NCP had ties to sugar cooperatives from their respective local areas.
-Unfortunately, mismanagement and manipulation of the cooperative principles have made a number of these operations inefficient.
+Mismanagement and manipulation of the cooperative principles have made a number of these operations inefficient.